Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 Waking up better is hardly possible.
 Once you open your eyes, you don't want to close them again.

-But just because the only stars they have are in the sky doesn't mean there's no service.
-A butler is available throughout the day who is a 10-minute walk from your bed.
+But just because their only stars are in the sky doesn't mean there's no service.
+A butler is available throughout the day, a 10-minute walk from your bed.

 If you like to stay in places that get people turning their heads in astonishment, hardly anywhere will do the job better than Ooops Hotel.

-Although it looks like it’s half-sunk in the lake, you have nothing to worry about.
+Although it looks half-sunk in the lake, you have nothing to worry about.
 It’s just a skilled illusion!
 The hotel is floating in the lake off the coast of Vasteras.

-The transfer is by boat, and you will be completely secluded due to its location in the Västeråsfjärden bay.
+The transfer is by boat, and you will be utterly secluded due to its location in the Västeråsfjärden bay.

 Everything about Harlingen Harbour Crane is fun: the colorful interiors, the fireman's pole right in the middle of the room, and, most importantly, the fact that you can operate it yourself!

-You can set up your own view by operating the crane at the height of 56 feet (17 meters).
-Bored of the city view?
+You can set up your own view by operating the crane at 56 feet (17 meters).
+Are you bored with the city view?
 Turn to the sea!

 You won't find ordinary at Montana Magica Lodge, but you'll definitely find magic there.